Obamacare Premiums Could Increase by Double Digits in 2019

 Insurers in remaining states will file proposed rates in coming weeks.
 Regulators will review the requests and could change them significantly.
 Premiums will be finalized in September and open enrollment starts November 1.

 There are some bright spots in the 2019 Obamacare landscape.
 Insurers in some states, such as Pennsylvania and Vermont, have requested relatively modest increases.
-In the Keystone State, insurers are asking for a boost of 4.9 percent on average.
-Meanwhile, BlueCross BlueShield of Vermont and MVP Health Care are asking for 7.5 percent and 10.9 percent bumps, respectively.
+In the Keystone State, insurers are asking for a boost of 4.9% on average.
+Meanwhile, BlueCross BlueShield of Vermont and MVP Health Care are asking for 7.5% and 10.9% bumps, respectively.

 Pennsylvania Insurance Commissioner Jessica Altman attributed the relatively small increase to the state’s efforts to maintain enrollment this year after the Trump administration slashed support.
 Also, the state’s individual market remains competitive: Nearly half of counties will have a greater choice of insurers next year, and only eight will have just one carrier, down from 20 this year.